tjmpromos/sortable-gallery/README.md

 ``` bash
 php artisan vendor:publish --tag=sortable-gallery-migrations
 ```

-### Installing TailwindCSS

-This option is not entirely necessary, but if you wish to use our default styling, you'll need to have TailwindCSS installed in your project.
-You are more than welcome to [publish the livewire component](#publishing-and-editing-the-livewire-component) and roll your own styling.

-We highly recommend following the appropriate [installation instructions](https://tailwindcss.com/docs/installation) from the documentation on TailwindCSS website if you decide to utilize our default styling.

 ### Publishing and Editing The Config File

 But first things first!
 You should probably publish the config file so that you can create your categories.
 You can do that by running: